 Arjan van Helmond is interested in painting as a medium that helps us think about objects, places and representations of spaces of our daily lives.
 His art practice focusses on appropriating through painting the unspectacular and even banal aspects of daily life: a view of the sea, a garden, the house we live in, the carpet under our feet, souvenirs and trinkets in the closet.
 Images that tell us a story and yet, his paintings are not explicitly narrative.
 Instead they use ordinary and evocative details to build up a form of realism, to trace a path between history, culture, cliché and everyday human behaviour;

-Arjan van Helmond is represented by Gallery Albada Jelgersma in Amsterdam.
+Arjan van Helmond is represented by Gallery Gerhard Hofland in Amsterdam.